 Your Luxury Brands Who

 Now let’s discuss the “who” of your luxury brand.
 Who is it that you’re serving?
 Going back to the luxury spa for overworked moms.
-The “who” is moms who have demanding schedules that just need a breathier.
+The “who” is moms who have demanding schedules that just need a breather.

 Think about your luxury brand – who are your customers?
 Once you’ve identified them, think about what their day is like.
 Is it busy?
 Stressful?
-The reason why I bring this up is because if they have busy schedules.
+The reason why I bring this up is that if they have busy schedules.

 Maybe your site design needs to have quick information that gives them key insights.
-That will help them make a faster buying decision.
+That will help them make a faster buying decisions.
 Also, knowing that their schedules are busy.
 You’ll want to ensure that the checkout experience is seamless.
 If you’re asking a million questions, then that will hurt your conversion rate.

 Or if your consumer needs to know more information.
 Then designing an experience where they are walked through a journey might be better.